audreyfeldroy/wagtail-starter-kit/README.rst

 Out of the Box
 ==============

-The `django-starter` provides you with the following feature set:
+The `wagtail starter kit` provides you with the following feature set:

 * Django 1.9.x